NEW(3/22/2024) UE5.5+ feedback: Please Invest In Actual PERFORMANCE Innovations Beyond Frame Smearing For Actual GAMES.

 The current path of UE5 is focused on virtual production and “games” made to run on insanely expensive hardware nowhere near purchasable by consumers(I.e. 4090’s, even overkill 4070’s)

-This is not to offend anyone but offer as completely sincere, genuine frustrated and logical feedback.
+This is not to offend anyone but offer as completely sincere, genuine frustrated and logical feedback in order to make this engine better.
 It is harsh but not offensive.

 The main things that need to be fixed ASAP for sake of all games using Unreal.